XVERON911/Elden-Ring-Manager/readme.md

 -DO NOT PRESS READ BUTTON WHILE IN MAIN MENU OR LOADING SCREEN (MAY CRASH YOUR GAME & DAMAGE YOUR SAVE):
 -DO NOT CHANGE HP/FP VALUES WHILE FREEZE IS ON (ERM IS WRITING THE SAME DATA YOU ARE CHANGING):
 -MAKE SURE OF THE STEAM PATH BEFORE LAUNCHING SEAMLESS COOP THROUGH ERM (IF WRONG IT MAY 1% CAUSE INTERNET AND FIREWALL ISSUES.
 99% WILL NOT):
+-LAUNCH SEAMLESS COOP BUTTON IS INTENDED FOR OLDER GAME VERSIONS -DO NOT USE IT WITH A WORKING SEAMLESS COOP GAME VERSION (IT MAY BREAK YOUR ENTIRE SEAMLESS COOP MOD)
 ```
 ![(Elden Ring Manager)](GIF2.gif)
 ![(Elden Ring Manager)](GIF1.gif)